Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 | Best For | Medical-focused approach | Lifestyle coaching integration |

 Both FormBlends and Sequence (WeightWatchers' GLP-1 program) offer physician-supervised weight loss medications at the same starting price point of $297 per month.
-However, these platforms take fundamentally different approaches to GLP-1 therapy, with FormBlends focusing on comprehensive medical oversight and compounded medication options, while Sequence integrates traditional WeightWatchers lifestyle coaching with prescription semaglutide.
+But these platforms take fundamentally different approaches to GLP-1 therapy, with FormBlends focusing on thorough medical oversight and compounded medication options, while Sequence integrates traditional WeightWatchers lifestyle coaching with prescription semaglutide.

 This comparison examines pricing structures, medication availability, physician quality, patient experience, and overall value to help you determine which platform aligns better with your weight loss goals and preferences.
 We analyzed current pricing from both companies' websites, reviewed patient testimonials, and consulted clinical data to provide an evidence-based evaluation of these competing services.